jvalaj/jvalaj/README.md

 - I am Jvalaj Pandey, a Computer Science major studying at the University of South Florida, currently building [Nav AI](https://navai.vercel.app/).

-Prev Experience:
-  worked as a Full Stack Software Developer for the Honors College @ USF!

 📚 Outside the tech world, I enjoy reading, drawing, and mountain biking!